giang-nguyentbk/itc-framework/README.md

         Second is file-based/regular unix sockets which user has to manually clean it up.

         + System V message queue: used for inter-process communication only.
 Faster than socket, but message length and queue length are limited.
-We will design a small algorithm that will prioritize sysv once itc message is not large.
+We will design a small algorithm that will prioritize sysvmq once itc message is not large.
 ```